 Information for International Applicants (i.e., Non-UK Residents)

-You can submit an application online through our college website.
-Please note that applications are recommended to be received, including all supporting documentation, by no later than the 1st May.
+Please note that applications are recommended to be received, including all supporting documentation, by no later than the 1st May for our August intake.
 This is in order to allow time for your application, and documentation to be reviewed and a course interview to be arranged.

 Please note that the Home Office can also take several weeks to process a Student Sponsor Visa and it is important that you arrive in Scotland prior to your course commencing.